-There are now over 60 people from the sector actively involved in the committees and work of the Council.
-You can find details, including profiles of our committee members, on the CLD Standards Council website: CLD Standards Council website
+There are now over 50 people from the sector actively involved in the committees and work of the Council.
+You can find details, including profiles of our committee members, on the CLD Standards Council website.

 Which Approval route is for me?